dendronhq/dendron-site/vault/dendron.features.md

 ### Flexible structure

 Whereas notes can end up in a tangled mess when you only have backlinks and folders, Dendron has a flexible and emergent series of tools to help you structure your data. [[dendron.topic.hierarchies]] function as support beams, they help enforce the foundations of your knowledge base.
-Dendron encourages you to be flexible with your mental models by allowing you to [[refactor|dendron.topic.commands#refactor-hierarchy]] them.
+Dendron encourages you to be flexible with your mental models by allowing you to [[refactor|dendron.ref.commands#refactor-hierarchy]] them.
 And once you've got a handle on a particular topic, [[schemas|dendron.topic.schema]] can help you scale out to other domains and see patterns that you otherwise wouldn't.

 ## Lookup